MailTape/MailTape-v1/_posts/2021-06-05-The-Growth-Eternal.md

 track3_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/454/track3.mp3'
 ---
 <p id="introduction">This Sunday, we welcome [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) to MailTape for an eclectic collection to jumpstart your morning :) Based in Los Angeles, [The Growth Eternal](https://thegrowtheternal.bandcamp.com/) is headed by multi-instrumentalist Byron Crenshaw.
-  Releases create worlds of experimental music, with influences stemming from blues, electronic, and ambient music; making straightforward descriptions of the group difficult to put into words :)

-  new spaces of harmonies
-  melting into the film of these structures vocals and instrumental bodings bodies of sound
+  The Growth Eternal pushes into new worlds of experimental music, melting the film of traditional song structures.
+Unexpected spaces are created through complex harmonies and the bodings of instruments.
 <br><br>
 </p>